CodapeWild/devkit/README.md

 ## Conventions

-- Every package(sub-directory) will have one go file which has the same name as the directory if there are interface definitions.
+- Every package(subdirectory) will have one go file which has the same name as the directory name if there are interface definitions.